Tsikitsiky/Photography-Gallery/README.md

 ## Features
 - Landing page where a list of galleries are displayed.
-- Swiped photos by horizontaly scroolling.
+- Swiped photos by horizontally scrolling.

 ### Installation Requirements
 To run this repository on your computer, you need to install `node-sass`.